 The Dominican Republic’s burgeoning tourism economy is not reliant on one market.
 The country attracts travelers from North America, Europe, and South America, with direct flights from all three continents.
 Beaches are the main draw, but Santo Domingo adds one of the biggest and oldest Spanish-colonial town centers to the mix of attractions, and, as the country works to position itself as a Caribbean business hub, executive travelers are creating a new demand.

 Top Buy-To-Flip Market #3: Poland

 Our final buy-to-flip market is off most people’s radar, both for investment and for lifestyle, but we like Krakow, Poland.
-This historic city is enjoying a growing tourism industry (with 10 million visitors in 2019) and is home to 10 universities, creating student rental demand.
+Prior to the pandemic, this historic city was enjoying a growing tourism industry (with 10 million visitors in 2019) and is home to 10 universities, creating student rental demand.
 Buying pre-construction in Eastern Europe could be outside your comfort zone, but Krakow is a market with good potential that you could get into with less than US$100,000.

 Look for a project close to the old town or one of the universities.
 Krakow is a small city of only about 760,000 people, so its real estate market isn’t as active or complex as, say, Panama City.
 If it sparks your interest, you’ll be able to get a handle on the lay of the land quickly.